Pro-Nicene theology did not exist in 325.

 Homoousios

-The Creed says the Son was begotten from the Father’s substance and that He is (therefore) homoousios (same substance) with the Father.
-In the Trinity doctrine, Father and Son are one Being with a single will and mind.
-(See Article) Therefore, it interprets homoousios as ‘one substance’, meaning a single undivided substance.
-But homoousios (same substance) can also mean two substances of the same type.
-(Read Article)
+The Creed says the Son was begotten from the Father’s substance and that He is (therefore) homoousios (of the same substance) with the Father.
+In the Trinity doctrine, Father and Son are one Being with a single will and mind (See here).
+Therefore, the Trinity doctrine interprets homoousios as meaning ‘one substance’, a single undivided substance.
+But homoousios (same substance) can also mean two substances of the same type (see here).

-At the Nicene Council, the emperor not only proposed and insisted on the term, but also explained it and said it must be understood figuratively as merely meaning that the Son is from the Father.
-(Read Article) With that vague explanation, the Eusebians were able to accept the creed.
+At the Nicene Council, the emperor not only proposed and insisted on the term but also explained it and said it must be understood figuratively as merely meaning that the Son is from the Father (Read Article).
+Given that vague explanation, the Eusebians were able to accept the creed.
 However, if it only means that the Son is truly from the Father, the Son can still be subordinate to the Father.
 That is how the leader of the Easterners at Nicaea (Eusebius of Caesarea) understood the term:

 True God from True God